Safe Emulator Setup for Students Using iOS Devices

 - Acceptable use: Many schools restrict sideloading and unknown certificates.
 Check rules before installing anything.

 - Network rules: Some campuses block gaming ports or remote desktop traffic.
-If you hit connection issues, see why won’t my Android emulator connect to the server on iOS?.
+If you hit connection issues, see fix Android emulator server connection on iOS.

 - Data privacy: Avoid storing personal credentials on shared or monitored devices.
 School-managed devices may log installs.